Last updated: September 7, 2021

 - Central Oregon Fire Info provides detailed updates on fires in Central Oregon.

 - This interagency fire status map shows which recreation sites statewide are closed or have reduced services due to fire and post-fire recovery work.

 - Interagency dispatch centers in Burns, Vale, and Lakeview keep track of fires of all sizes in southeastern Oregon.

 - Oregon Department of Forestry updates a map of active fires throughout Oregon.

 Section 7 of the Oregon Desert Trail along the Fremont National Recreation Trail is closed due to the Cougar Peak Fire (9/9/21).

-The spread of Covid-19 created a widespread closure of public lands and recreational facilities across the country.
-Here’s a summary of the current closures in place for land management agencies in Oregon’s high desert.
+COVID-19: The spread of COVID-19 created the widespread closure of public lands and recreational facilities.
+Areas have largely reopened, but some closures or restrictions may still be in effect.
+The list of links below covers land management agencies in Oregon’s high desert.